 - Salad: In Ukraine, we serve almost every meal with cucumber and tomato salad.
 Or pick one of these 45 beautiful healthy salad recipes.

-- Potato side dish: With traditional creamy mashed potatoes, best cauliflower mashed potatoes or super easy Instant Pot baked potatoes.
+- Potato side dish: With traditional creamy mashed potatoes, cauliflower mashed potatoes or super easy Instant Pot baked potatoes.

 - Veggie side dish: It is so easy to quickly saute these garlic green beans, or toss with oil and garlic and roast asparagus in the oven.
 Or make super easy cooked cabbage drizzled with roast au jus.